NovoPsych Five Factor Personality Scale – 30 item version (NFFPS-30)

-The NovoPsych Five Factor Personality Scale – 30 (NFFPS-30; Buchanan & Hegarty, 2023) is a 30-item self-report personality inventory measuring the well established five factor model of personality (a.k.a OCEAN).
-It is for use by older adolescents (ages 16+) and adults, where personality characteristics are compared to age and gender norms for the following factors:
+The NovoPsych Five Factor Personality Scale – 30 is a brief self-report personality inventory measuring the well established five factor model of personality (a.k.a OCEAN).
+It is for use by older adolescents (ages 16+) and adults, where personality characteristics are compared to age and gender norms on the five factors of Openness, Conscientiousness, Extraversion, Agreeableness and Neuroticism.

 The scale can be useful in understanding broad traits of clients, students, patients and colleagues, in mental health settings or in non-clinical environments.
 The results can be provided directly to the respondent and can help provide feedback and self-exploration or be an aid in clinical formulations.